-There are no Administrator or management fees deducted by us in the first two years.
-If you decide to keep your Soteria BR Account open beyond this two year period then certain fees apply.
-From year three onwards an Administration and Custodian fee of $\pounds750$ per annum is deducted annually in advance.
-In addition, we charge an annual management fee which is 0.5% of the value of your account subject to a minimum of $\pounds250$ per year, which is deducted half yearly in arrears.
+There are no Trustee or management fees deducted by us in the first two years.
+If you decide to keep your Soteria BR Trust Account open beyond this two year period then certain fees apply.
+From year three onwards a Trust and Administration fee of $\mathfrak{L}750$ per annum is deducted annually in advance.
+In addition, we charge an annual management fee which is 0.5% of the value of your account subject to a minimum of $\mathfrak{L}250$ per year, which is deducted half yearly in arrears.